NigeriaDownload Full Scorecard

 6.2.2 Brokers & Agents

-SQ 27 Are real estate brokers and agents licensed and/or certified by the government?
-No – Very Weak.
+SQ 29 Are real estate brokers and agents licensed and/or certified by the government?
+Yes –Stong–most of brokers and agents are licensed by the government.

-SQ 28 How effective are mechanisms in place to discipline brokers or agents who engage in misconduct?
-Weak – see above.
+SQ 30 How effective are mechanisms in place to discipline brokers or agents who engage in misconduct?
+Very Weak – no Code of Conduct currently exists outside the registration of estate surveyors.

 6.2.3 Mortgage Professionals